 What 10 reporting capabilities define a serious servicer?

-Direct answer: real-time data, customizable outputs, audit-grade trails, escrow transparency, aging reports, payment granularity, on-time tax documentation, investor-level cash flow, secure portal access, and regulatory packages.
-Each one removes a specific failure mode that erodes capital, kills note sales, or invites enforcement scrutiny.
+Real-time data, customizable outputs, audit-grade trails, escrow transparency, aging reports, payment granularity, on-time tax documentation, investor-level cash flow, secure portal access, and regulatory packages — each one removes a specific failure mode that erodes capital, kills note sales, or invites enforcement scrutiny.

 1. Real-Time Portfolio Dashboards

 Static monthly PDFs leave you reacting to last month’s portfolio.
-A real-time dashboard surfaces delinquencies, payment status, and escrow balances on demand, turning servicing data into an operating tool rather than an archive.
+A real-time dashboard surfaces delinquencies, payment status, and escrow positions on demand, turning servicing data into an operating tool rather than an archive.

 - Loan-level status visible 24/7 without waiting for statements